 This is the Community Grant Policy of Stratfield Mortimer Parish Council and adopts the definitions in the Council’s Policy Guidance and Glossary.

-The Council has the power to award grants under its General Power of Competence and may from time to time allocate funds into an Earmarked Reserve for that purpose.
+The Council has the power to award grants under its General Power of Competence and may from time to time allocate an annual sum into an Earmarked Reserve for that purpose and decide upon the maximum sum available per successful grant.

 The Community Committee (“the Committee”) shall, at such time or times as it may decide, consider applications for community grants in accordance with this Policy from non-profit, voluntary, or charitable organisations which can demonstrate a clear need for financial support to achieve an objective in accordance with this Policy.

-There will usually be one round of applications per financial year, advertised via the Council’s newsletter, Website, etc.
+There will be one round of applications per financial year, advertised via the Council’s newsletter, Website, etc.

 The award of any grant shall be at the Committee’s sole discretion and based on the merits of the application, eligibility criteria, and the funds available – for the avoidance of any doubt, the Committee is not obliged to award a grant just because an application has been made.